 - To add more Improvement Activities which would show the use of CEHRT to the list eligible for a bonus of Advancing Scare Information.

-- One can earn 10% in performance score if they report about any of the criterion to clinical data registry or single public health agency.
+- One can earn 10% in performance scores if they report about any of the criteria to clinical data registry or single public health agency.

 - An additional 5% is allocated for submitting to one additional clinical data registry or public health agency (not reported underperformance score).